DarkStussy/aioscraper/docs/cli.rst

 Running without the CLI
 -----------------------

-You can run the same scraper programmatically using :func:`run_scraper <aioscraper.scraper.runner.run_scraper>`:
+You can run the same scraper programmatically using :func:`run_scraper <aioscraper.core.runner.run_scraper>`:

 .. code-block:: python